SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 8. Select a suitable appointment and click **Update**.
 The cart screen displays the new appointment.
 9. Click **Proceed to Checkout** to place an order for `Fiber Link 100 mbps`.
 10. Click **Account > Order History**.
-11. Click the order number to confirm the appointment and other relevant details.
+11. Click the order number to confirm the appointment and other relevant details.-->

 ## Frontend and Backend Dependencies